 Breast lymphoma imaging cannot predict histology

-Although the various imaging characteristics of a given breast tumor may suggest the possibility of breast non-Hodgkin’s lymphoma of the breast, none of the findings are pathognomonic.
-The imaging pattern of breast lymphoma is unrelated to its histopathologic subtype, and in fact, only a very small number of patients ultimately diagnosed with lymphoma of the breast actually present with clear B-cell lymphoma symptoms.
+Although the various imaging characteristics of a given breast tumor may suggest non-Hodgkin’s lymphoma none of the findings are pathognomonic.
+The imaging pattern of breast lymphoma is unrelated to its histopathologic subtype.
+In fact, only a very small number of patients with a diagnosis of lymphoma present with clear B-cell lymphoma symptoms.

 Histological aspects of lymphoma of the breast